zydou/arti/doc/OnionService.md

 ### Missing security features; deanonymisation risks

-There are a *ton* of missing security featuers.
+There are a *ton* of missing security features.
 You should not expect privacy (yet) when you are running onion services with Arti.